purs3lab/hss/project.md

 ## Overview

-The research project requires that students execute research in {systems or network} {security or privacy}.
+The research project requires that students execute research in {software or systems} {security or privacy}.
 By completing the research project, students will learn to think critically about security problems and solutions.
 All solutions have limitations, and understanding the ramification of these limitations is critical to understanding the security and privacy of an environment.